 - The first step is to clean your cabinets.
 Kitchen cabinets are subjected to oils and greases from cooking, which need to be cleaned off before painting.
 To clean them, use warm soapy water only, avoiding any harsh chemicals that may react with the paint.

 - If the laminate you’re painting is really shiny, give it a quick sanding.
 A light sanding ensures the paint has a textured surface to adhere to.

 - Add a little water to your chosen Chalk Paint® colour if the paint is too thick.
 Just be sure to mix the water into the Chalk Paint® very thoroughly.

-To feather: hold the brush at a 90 degree angle to the surface you’re painting and gently flick the brush backwards and forwards in different directions over the top of the paint.
-Do not press hard or overbrush; if you keep brushing once the paint has started to dry, you will begin to remove Chalk Paint® rather than applying it.
+- Apply a coat of Chalk Paint®.
+Feather as you go to remove brush strokes.
+To feather, hold the brush at a 90 degree angle to the surface you are painting.
+Gently flick the brush backwards and forwards over the top of the paint.
+This will help you achieve a flat, untextured finish.
+Do not press hard or over brush.
+If you keep brushing once the paint has started to dry, you will begin to remove Chalk Paint® from the laminate rather than applying it.

 - If you need a second coat of paint, make sure you leave plenty of time for the first coat to dry.
 Laminate isn’t as absorbent as wood so it will take longer to dry.

 - One your paint has dried, it’s time to either wax or varnish your finish.
 You can choose Chalk Paint® Wax for a mellow finish.
 For extra durability, try Chalk Paint® Lacquer, which can be applied with a brush, roller or even spray gun.